AML Policy

 Policy

-It is the Company’s policy that the Estonian statutory and regulatory obligations to prevent ML/FT are to be met in full and the Company is committed to meeting and where possible exceeding such obligations.
+It is the Company’s policy that the United Arab Emirates statutory and regulatory obligations to prevent ML/FT are to be met in full and the Company is committed to meeting and where possible exceeding such obligations.

-The Company’s vigilance, policy and procedures are based upon the legislations and regulations referred to above and associated guidance issued by the Republic of Estonia and the FIUE.
+The Company’s vigilance, policy and procedures are based upon the legislations and regulations referred to above and associated guidance issued by the FIU.

 Procedures

-The purpose of these procedures is to assist the officers and employees of the Company in fulfilling their obligations under the Estonian statutory and regulatory obligations, thus ensuring effective implementation of the AML/CFT measures and mitigating risks.
+The purpose of these procedures is to assist the officers and employees of the Company in fulfilling their obligations under the United Arab Emirates statutory and regulatory obligations, thus ensuring effective implementation of the AML/CFT measures and mitigating risks.
 These will be maintained to ensure the following:

 • The risk of the Company’s products or services used as a vehicle for ML/FT is minimized;